-- Be Canadian citizens or permanent residents;
+- Canadian citizenship or permanent residency status;

 - Have a good academic record;

-- Team spirit;
+- Team spirit and adaptability;